Ifo Institute – Leibniz Institute for Economic Research at the University of Munich

 At the beginning of June 2012 the Spanish government informed its euro partners that it wished to request assistance from the euro countries for the restructuring of its banking sector.
 Funds totalling up to €100 billion from the EFSF/ESM were being considered.
 On 25 June 2012 a formal request was submitted by Spain.
 The programme took effect on 23 July 2012.
-Provisional calculations indicate a capital requirement of between €51 billion and €62 billion, and including a safety buffer the total requirement remains €100 billion.
+Provisional calculations indicate a capital requirement of between €51 billion and €62 billion, and including a safety buffer the total requirement remained €100 billion.
 The programme was finally transferred to the ESM in November 2012.
 The first tranche was paid out in December.
 Prior to its official exit from the bail-out programme in December 2013, Spain received credit totalling 41.3 billion euros.
-This bailout package is represented by the light green oblong in the three left-hand columns, and as the total amount paid out in the second and third column, and with the bail-out funds provided by Spain taken into consideration in the first column.
+This bailout package is represented by the light green oblong in the three left-hand columns, and as the total amount effectively paid out in the second and third column, and with the bail-out funds provided by Spain taken into consideration in the first column.
 On the 25 June 2012 the government of Cyprus also announced that the country would request bail-out funds.
 The country is suffering from a banking crisis and from its very close economic ties with Greece, which has had a major impact on its banks.
 On 25 March 2013 the donors and Cyprus basically agreed to a bail-out package worth €10 billion.
 The ESM should contribute around €9 billion and the IMF should pay in up to €1 billion.
 The first tranche of ESM bail-out funds was paid out on 13 May 2013.
 The IMF finally approved the fund’s share of this package on 15 May 2013.
 This bail-out programme is represented by the small white area in the three left-hand columns – and is represented like packages for other countries.

 A breakdown of German exposure